lucasbertovic/lucasbertovic.github.io/_portfolio/portfolio-1.md

   <img src="/images/MeanVarianceOptimisation2.png" alt="MeanVarianceOptimisation2" >
 </div>

+The simulation of random portfolios results in a distribution of risk and return characteristics that forms an elliptical shape.
+Assuming rationality, investors aim to optimise their investment choices by either maximising returns for a given level of risk or minimising risk for a desired level of return.
+This optimisation leads them to select portfolios located on the upper boundary of the ellipse, as these offer the best possible trade-offs between risk and return.
+This boundary is known as the *Efficient Frontier*, representing the set of portfolios that are optimal under the principles of mean-variance optimisation

 Below, we will use the `cvxopt` package to explicitly solve the mean-variance optimisation problem and calculate the efficient frontier.
-This optimisation will help us identify the set of portfolios that sit on the upper left boundary of the risk-return plot we generated earlier, representing the portfolios with the lowest risk for a given level of return.
+This optimisation will help us identify the set of portfolios that sit on the upper boundary of the risk-return plot we generated above, representing the portfolios with the lowest risk for a given level of return.

-We will begin by first calculating the **minimum variance portfolio (MVP)**.
+We will begin by first calculating the *minimum variance portfolio (MVP)*.
 This is analogous to the left-most point in our simulation above.
 The minimum variance portfolio represents the portfolio with the lowest risk (variance) and is the starting point for the efficient frontier.
 This is the lowest expected return that a rational investor should target, because any target return lower than this would imply that there is a portfolio with the same risk but a higher expected return.
 Therefore, any portfolio with a return lower than the MVP would be considered suboptimal.
 We calculate the minimum variance portfolio using the  `sol_min_var = solvers.qp(S, opt.matrix(0.0, (n, 1)), G, h, A, b)` line in the function below.

-The line of code above solves a **quadratic programming (QP)** problem, which is a type of optimisation problem where the objective function is quadratic (i.e., involving squared terms), and the constraints are linear.
+The line of code above solves a *quadratic programming (QP)* problem, which is a type of optimisation problem where the objective function is quadratic (i.e., involving squared terms), and the constraints are linear.
 In the context of portfolio optimisation, we are solving for the portfolio weights $ \mathbf{w} $ that minimise the portfolio's variance, subject to constraints (as defined above).

 The inputs used in the `qp` function are as follows: